-Yehia Massoud is the Head of the Electrical and Computer Engineering (ECE) department at Worcester Polytechnic Institute (WPI).
-He is also the Director of the WPI Center for Integrated Systems.
-He received his PhD degree in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology in 1999.
-He was a member of the Technical Staff at the Advanced Technology Group at Synopsys Inc., Mountain View, CA from 1999 to 2003, where he received the Synopsys Special Recognition Engineering Award.
-He joined Rice University in July 2003, where he was the founding director of the Nanoelectronic Systems Laboratory (NSL), and an associate professor (2007-2010)/assistant professor (2003-2007) in the Electrical and Computer Engineering, Computer Science, and Applied Physics departments at Rice University.
+Yehia Massoud is the Head of the Electrical and Computer Engineering department at Worcester Polytechnic Institute.
+He received his Ph.D. degree in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology in 1999.
+He was a Group Leader in the Advanced Technology Group at Synopsys Inc. in Mountain View, CA from 1999 to 2003.
+He joined Rice University in July 2003 and became a tenured associate professor of Electrical and Computer Engineering and Computer Science in 2007.
 Before joining WPI in September 2012, he was the W.R.
-Bunn Head of the Electrical and Computer Engineering Department at the University of Alabama at Birmingham.
+Bunn Head of the ECE department at UAB.